-Philip S. Cook is a journalist and editor who from 1987 to 1990 was director of the Media Studies Project at the Woodrow Wilson International Center for Scholars in Washington, D.C.
+Philip S. Cook, board treasurer, is a journalist and editor who from 1987 to 1990 was director of the Media Studies Project at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 He was a reporter for the Hartford Courant and the New York Herald Tribune and later served as a Newsweek correspondent in Washington and Rome.
 He was a founding editor of the Wilson Quarterly and managing editor of Issues in Science and Technology, a journal published by the National Academy of Sciences.
 In addition to his career as a journalist, Cook served on the staff of the Peace Corps, the Senate Foreign Relations Committee, and the Office of Technology Assessment.

 June Lorenzo is an attorney for the Pueblo of Laguna advising the pueblo's governor and council on a wide spectrum of legal issues.
 Lorenzo began her legal career at the Navajo Nation Department of Justice, and then moved on to the Senate Committee on Indian Affairs, analyzing legislation to determine the impact on Indian tribes.
 At the Civil Rights Division of the U.S. Department of Justice, she litigated, investigated and monitored compliance with the Voting Rights Act.
 With the Indian Law Resource Center, Lorenzo focused on the international application of human rights law to indigenous peoples.

-Carmella Padilla is a journalist, author, and editor who has published extensively, including in the Wall Street Journal, Dallas Morning News, Latina, and American Craft.
+Carmella Padilla, board secretary, is a journalist, author, and editor who has published extensively, including in the Wall Street Journal, Dallas Morning News, Latina, and American Craft.
 A native Santa Fean, much of her work has focused on New Mexico Hispano art, history and culture, including such books as El Rancho de las Golondrinas: Living History in New Mexico’s La Ciénega Valley; Low ‘n Slow: Lowriding in New Mexico; and The Chile Chronicles: Tales of a New Mexico Harvest.
 She recently co-edited A Red Like No Other: How Cochineal Colored the World, winner of the 2017 Alfred H. Barr Jr. Award for distinguished scholarship in art history, and Borderless: The Art of Luis Tapia, exploring the art and life of a noted New Mexican Chicano sculptor.
 She has volunteered with several northern New Mexico nonprofit arts and community organizations and is a recipient of the New Mexico Governor’s Award for Excellence in the Arts, the Santa Fe Mayor’s Arts Award and the New Mexico Community Foundation’s Luminaria Award.

 Lisa Cacari Stone is an associate professor of health policy with the College of Population Health at the University of New Mexico.
-She also is director and principal investigator of the Transdisciplinary, Equity & Engagement Center.
+She also is the director and principal investigator of the Transdisciplinary, Equity & Engagement Center.
 She has 30 years of leadership in advancing health equity and implementing programs that support children, families and diverse communities.
 She has received special acknowledgment for her ability to build teams and encourage participation among diverse groups.
 Her research portfolio includes more than $20 million in grants from private and public funders.
 She has written many articles and policy reports, and delivered speeches nationwide.
-She earned a PhD from Brandeis University, completed her postdoctoral research at the Harvard T. Chan School of Public Health and served as a Congressional Health Policy Fellow with Senator Edward “Ted” Kennedy.
+She earned a Ph.D. from Brandeis University, completed her postdoctoral research at the Harvard T. Chan School of Public Health and served as a Congressional Health Policy Fellow with Senator Edward “Ted” Kennedy.
 She was a recipient of the WK Kellogg Fellowship in Health Policy and was a fellow with the Kaiser Permanente Burch Minority Leadership Development Program.

 FOUNDING BOARD MEMBERS

 Scott Armstrong is an investigative journalist and executive director of the Information Trust, a former staff writer for The Washington Post and co-author with Bob Woodward of The Brethren, a narrative account of the Supreme Court.
 As a senior investigator for the Senate Watergate Committee, his interview of Alexander Butterfield revealed the Nixon taping system.
 Armstrong’s reporting on the Iran/contra affair with Bill Moyers on PBS Frontline’s "Crimes and Misdemeanors" won an Emmy and a DuPont Silver Baton.
-Armstrong founded the National Security Archive, a non-profit institute providing comprehensive government documentation to the public.
+Armstrong founded the National Security Archive, a nonprofit institute providing comprehensive government documentation to the public.
 A Yale graduate, he lives in Santa Fe with his wife, Barbara Guss, and has 5 children, 11 grandchildren and 3 great-grandchildren.

 Susan Boe is the former executive director of the New Mexico Foundation for Open Government.
-She is a retired attorney and was formerly a partner at Faegre & Benson (now Faegre, Baker & Daniels), an international law firm in several locations which includes specialists in media law.
+She is a retired attorney and was formerly a partner at Faegre & Benson (now Faegre, Baker & Daniels), an international law firm in several locations that includes specialists in media law.
 She also was general counsel for Iowa Realty, a Berkshire-Hathaway Company.
-Prior to becoming an attorney, Susan worked for daily newspapers in Corpus Christi and San Antonio, Texas and was a public information officer for the University of Texas at San Antonio and The Ohio State University.
+Prior to becoming an attorney, Susan worked for daily newspapers in Corpus Christi and San Antonio, Texas, and was a public information officer for the University of Texas at San Antonio and The Ohio State University.
 She received a B.S. degree in journalism from Iowa State University and her law degree with highest distinction from the University of Iowa.

-Arturo Sandoval is founder and executive director of the 25-year-old Center of Southwest Culture, Inc. The Center is a non-profit organization that helps develop healthy Indigenous and Latino communities through economic development initiatives and educational and cultural work.
-CSC works primarily in the Southwestern US and northern México and has raised more than $18 million for communities to use in building capacity and long-term sustainability.
-Sandoval has been active for five decades in community-based economic development, cultural, environmental and civil rights efforts in New Mexico and across the US.
-He has helped start more than 100 civil rights, health, culture, education and economic development organizations.
+Arturo Sandoval is founder and executive director of the 25-year-old Center of Southwest Culture, Inc. The Center is a nonprofit organization that helps develop healthy Indigenous and Latino communities through economic development initiatives and educational and cultural work.
+CSC works primarily in the Southwestern U.S. and northern México and has raised more than $18 million for communities to use in building capacity and long-term sustainability.
+Sandoval has been active for five decades in community-based economic development, cultural, environmental and civil rights efforts in New Mexico and across the U.S. He has helped start more than 100 civil rights, health, culture, education and economic development organizations.